apmcleod/MV2H/README.md

   pages={42--49}
 }
 ```

+For the original version of the code, as it was for the ISMIR 2018 submission, see the tag v1.0: https://github.com/apmcleod/MV2H/releases/tag/v1.0

 ### Non-aligned Data
 Note that while the paper and the code on the master branch only works on time-aligned input and ground truth pairs, the code in the regress branch uses Dynamic Time Warping to automatically align non-aligned input and ground truth.
 For now, please still cite the original publication if you use this new version.